-According to the World Health Organisation (WHO), CDR constitute the most critical indicators of a population's health status, and are the category of data to which donors and relief agencies most readily respond.
-A CDR not only indicates the current health status of a population, but can also provide a baseline against which the effectiveness of relief programmes can be traced.
+According to the World Health Organisation (WHO), CDR constitute the most critical indicators of a population's health status, and are the category of data to which donors for USAID's humanitarian areas, two measures of performance were selected: crude mortality (or death) rates and the nutritional status of children under five and relief agencies most readily respond.1 A CDR not only indicates the current health status of a population, but can also provide a baseline against which the effectiveness of relief programmes can be traced.
 If the CDR is low, people are not dying from the wide variety of factors that relief aid seeks to address, including epidemics or lack of shelter, food, water and sanitation.
 The second indicator, the nutritional status of children under five, was selected because it is closely associated with risk of death.
 Since severely malnourished children die without timely and appropriate interventions, it was thought that integrating mortality analysis with nutrition status data would ensure a more realistic profile of nutritional status.